 Learn more about Kenya

 There is a lot to experience here in Kenya.
 At Black List Tours, our team of Kenya, Africa experts will help bring your magical trip to reality.
-Our concierge level services are like NOTHING else you’ll find in Kenya, because we come from the minds of people who understand what tourist want, what tourist think, and what tourist should know to avoid the pitfalls of Africa.
-Prices are custom made by the package we develop for you from $9,000 KSH PP and up.
+Our concierge level services are like NOTHING else you’ll find in Kenya, because we come from the minds of people who understand what tourists want, what tourists think, and what tourists should know to avoid the pitfalls of Africa.
+Prices are custom-made by the package we develop for you, from $9,000 KSH PP and up.
 Speak to your dedicated travel concierge today.
 We can take care of your stay from start to end.
-Don’t forget you can mix and match safari adventures with urban style treat tours, clubbing and nightlife excursions, as well as trips to trolpcial destinations on the Eastern Coast of Kenya and its majestic beaches, powdery soft sands, and endless amounts of lush palm trees and great weather.
-Would you like to know more about how Black List is just different, Give us a call NOW! blacklisttours.com +1-317-847-3904
+Don’t forget you can mix and match safari adventures with urban style treat tours, clubbing and nightlife excursions, as well as trips to tropical destinations on the Eastern Coast of Kenya (AND NOW Tanzania TOO) and its majestic beaches, powdery soft sands, and endless amounts of lush palm trees and great weather.
+Would you like to know more about how Black List is just different?
+Give us a call NOW! blacklisttours.com +1-317-847-3904

 THINGS TO KNOW REGARDING TRAVELING TO KENYA